patternfly/patternfly-react/packages/react-core/src/components/FileUpload/examples/FileUpload.md

 ## Examples

-The basic `FileUpload` component can accept a file via browse or drag-and-drop, and behaves like a standard form field with its `value` and `onFileInputChange` event that is similar to `<input onChange="...">` prop.
+The `FileUpload` component can accept a file via browse or drag-and-drop, and behaves like a standard form field with its `value` and `onFileInputChange` event that is similar to `<input onChange="...">` prop.
 The `type` prop determines how the `FileUpload` component behaves upon accepting a file, what type of value it passes to its `onDataChange` event.

 ### Text files